jkinable/jgrapht/README.md

 ## Dependencies ##

-- JGraphT requires JDK 1.7 or later to build.
+- JGraphT requires JDK 1.8 or later to build starting with version 0.9.3.
 - [JUnit](http://www.junit.org) is a unit testing framework.
 You need JUnit only if you want to run the unit tests.
 JUnit is licensed under the terms of the IBM Common Public License.
 The JUnit tests included with JGraphT have been created using JUnit `3.8.1`.
 - [XMLUnit](http://xmlunit.sourceforge.net) extends JUnit with XML capabilities.
 You need XMLUnit only if you want to run the unit tests.
 XMLUnit is licensed under the terms of the BSD
     License.